J.P. Crawford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.23 team ERA that ranks second across all league pitching staffs.
+- The Astros' 3.35 team ERA ranks third across all MLB pitching staffs.

-- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.
+- The Astros allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.